davidbailey/py/README.md

 usc.py: Uses pandas, matplotlib, numpy, and cartopy to look at USC's success in the Olympics.

+walkbike2015.py: Used to gather the census data and zip code geometries for https://davidbailey.github.io/bicycle.html and https://davidbailey.github.io/walked.html.

 modules: A list of modules used in these files.